JMeter WebSocket Samplers

 0xca 0xfe or

 ba be; JMeter variables can be used, but should resolve to hex format at runtime.
+On linux system, you can use the following command to generate hex format from a binary file:

 Standard JMeter cannot display binary responses in the results viewers, but this plugin adds a binary view to the "View Results Tree" listener element (if the "Response data" tab stays empty, select "Binary" in the types dropdown).